TechxArtisanStudio/Openterface/docs/faq.md

 Please also check out this page: [Use Cases](https://openterface.com/use-cases/)

 #### What host computers are compatible with the Openterface Mini-KVM?
-To use this mini-KVM, the host computer must install one of these [host applications](https://openterface.com/quick-start/#install-host-application) to support MacOS, Windows and Linux.
-A web-based extension and Android apps are currently under development.
+To use this mini-KVM, the host computer must install one of these [host applications](https://openterface.com/quick-start/#install-host-application) to support MacOS, Windows, Linux and Android.

 #### What target devices are compatible with the Openterface Mini-KVM?
 No pre-installation or configuration is required on the target device.
 As long as the target device supports UI operations with video output (e.g., HDMI, VGA) and has a USB port to receive emulated keyboard and mouse control (HID) signals, it can be used.
 Thus, supported target device platforms include Windows, MacOS, Linux, Android, and iOS.